LibraryCarpentry/lc-sql/episodes/03-aggregation.md

 filter the results based on aggregate functions, through the `HAVING` keyword.

-For example, we can adapt the last request we wrote to only return information about articles with a 10 or more published articles:
+For example, we can adapt the last request we wrote to only return information about journals with a 10 or more published articles:

 ~~~
 SELECT issns, COUNT( * )